A police officer took on an extreme physical challenge to raise money for Police Care UK, so other officers can benefit

 “He said the other way to describe it is every time you have a traumatic incident, you put it in a box, and you put it in your wardrobe, you close that wardrobe door, and you don’t deal with it,” Jenny said.
 “And then what happened is that my wardrobe got full and everything fell out.
 I just boxed everything away that I’ve ever had to face in my private and work life and didn’t deal with anything.”

 Jenny spent two-and-a-half months receiving treatment and continues to receive regular trauma therapy today.
 Happily, she has returned to work; something she is delighted about.

 She said: “I have to admit, there was one point when I was in hospital, I thought I’m never going back to work.
 I didn’t think I’d ever be allowed or if they would accept me back.
 I’m a wife, I’m a mum and there are so many positive things in my life, but my job has always been a big thing.

 “I have been so, so supported with work and with my ongoing therapy as well.
 They’ve really been very considerate.”

 Jenny’s attention is now focussed on raising money for Police Care UK.
-Last year, she and her husband took part in the 50-kilometre Race to the Stones ultramarathon.
+Last year, she and her husband took part in the 50-kilometre Run to The Sea ultramarathon.
 Jenny had exercised regularly for the last two decades but hadn’t previously run that distance before.